Tag Archives: CPSU

 Political cartoon about Mansevich’s case, 1926

 Born 1886, Biaroza, Russia (present-day Belarus).
 Autoworker.
 Migrated to US circa 1911.
 An employee of the Ford Motor Company, with a wife and four American-born daughters in Hamtramck, Michigan.
 A member of Branch 3 of Union of Russian Workers in Detroit; distributor of URW newspaper Volna.
 Arrested September, 1921.
 Despite large-scale defense campaign and national press coverage of his case, deported June 7, 1924 to Poland.
 Letters to his wife in 1926 “tell of intense suffering…Last winter his feet were frozen in a lumber camp where he found work.”
 His wife meanwhile was in ill health and dependent on the Department of Welfare.
-He migrated to Canada circa 1940 and worked as a farmer.
+He migrated to Canada circa 1940, reunited with his family there, and worked as a farmer.
 Died Windsor, Ontario, 1960.

 INS file 55119/18